-Historical issuance volumes for Transmission Line Project Bonds have grown from annual issuance volumes of approx. US\$1.0Bn in 2010 to US\$3.8Bn in 2016.
-Between 2010 and 2017, Transmission Line Project Bonds accounted for approx. 16% of all Power-related Project Bond issuances by volume, and roughly 4% of the total Project Bond market.
+Historical issuance volumes for Transmission Line Project Bonds have grown from annual issuance volumes of approx. \$1.0BN in 2010 to \$1.6BN in 2018, with unprecedented growth in 2016 and 2017 at volumes north of \$3BN per annum.
+Between 2010 and 2018, Transmission Line Project Bonds accounted for approx. 13% of all Power-related Project Bond issuances by volume, and roughly 4% of the total Projects Bond market.